-Article 13 Safeguards pending return 1.
-Member States shall ensure that the conditions of stay of third-country nationals for whom the enforcement of a return decision has been postponed or who cannot be removed for the reasons referred to in Article 8 of this Directive are not less favourable than those set out in Articles 7 to 10, Article 15 and Articles 17 to 20 of Directive 2003/9/EC.
-Article 13 Safeguards pending return 1.
-Member States shall ensure that the following principles are taken into account as far as possible in relation to third-country nationals during the period of voluntary departure granted in accordance with Article 6a and during periods for which removal has been postponed in accordance with Article 8: Family unity with family members present in their territory is maintained as far as possible; Basic standards of living capable of ensuring their basic 1.
-Member States shall ensure that the conditions of stay of third-country nationals for whom the enforcement of a return decision has been postponed or who cannot be removed for the reasons referred to in Article 8 of this Directive are not less favourable than those set out in Articles 7 to 10, Article 15 and Articles 17 to 20 of Directive 2003/9/EC.
-The same conditions shall be granted to third-country nationals during the period for voluntary departure and to third-country nationals awaiting the outcome of appeal proceedings.
-(AM 53) as possible; voluntary departure and to third- country nationals awaiting the outcome of appeal proceedings.
-2. Member States shall provide the Minors access to the basic education system subject to the length of their stay; Special needs of vulnerable persons persons referred to in paragraph 1 with a written confirmation that the enforcement of the return decision has been postponed for a specified period or that the removal order will temporarily not be executed. persons referred to in paragraph 1 with a written confirmation in accordance with national legislation that the period for voluntary departure has been extended in accordance with Article 6a or that the return decision will temporarily not be executed. persons referred to in paragraph 1 with a written confirmation in a language they understand or are reasonably presumed to understand that the enforcement of the return decision has been postponed for a specified period or that the removal order will temporarily not be executed.
-(AM 54) Article 13a Accelerated procedure following illegal entry deleted 1.
-Member States may provide for an accelerated procedure.
-This procedure shall be applicable to persons who are intercepted at, or the vicinity of, the external border while trying to enter illegally the territory of the Member States or who are apprehended within fourteen days after their illegal entry to the territory of a Member State. deleted 2.
-Return decisions and entry bans issued with regard to this category of persons shall be given by means of a standard form as set out in Annex I. deleted 3.
+Basic standards of living capable of ensuring their basic subsistence are provided; (moved to recital 8) Necessary health care, including at least emergency care and essential treatment of illness is provided; Minors access to the basic education system subject to the length of their stay; Special needs of vulnerable persons shall be granted to third-country nationals during the period for voluntary departure and to third-country nationals awaiting the outcome of appeal proceedings.
+(AM 53) 2.
+Member States shall provide the persons referred to in paragraph 1 with a written confirmation that the enforcement of the return decision has been postponed for a specified period or that the removal order will temporarily not be executed. referred to in paragraph 1 with a written confirmation in accordance with national legislation that the period for voluntary departure has been extended in accordance with Article 6a or that the return decision will temporarily not be executed.
+2. Member States shall provide the persons referred to in paragraph 1 with a written confirmation in a language they understand or are reasonably presumed to understand that the enforcement of the return decision has been postponed for a specified period or that the removal order will temporarily not be executed.
+(AM 54) Article 13a Accelerated procedure following illegal entry

+1. Member States may provide for an accelerated procedure.
+This procedure shall be applicable to persons who are intercepted at, or the vicinity of, the external border while trying to enter illegally the territory of the Member States or who are apprehended within fourteen days after their illegal entry to the territory of a Member State.
+2. Return decisions and entry bans issued with regard to this category of persons shall be given by means of a standard form as set out in Annex I. 3.
 To decisions taken in accordance with paragraphs 1 and 2, Article 11 par.
 2 does not apply.
-Member States shall make available generalised information sheets explaining the main elements of the standard form in at least five of those languages, which are most frequently used or understood by illegal migrants deleted entering this Member State.
-4. To decisions taken in accord ance with paragraphs 1 and 2, Article 12 does not apply.
-The legal remedies shall be determined in accordance with national legislation. deleted Chapter IV TEMPORARY CUSTODY FOR THE PURPOSE OF REMOVAL Chapter IV DETENTION FOR THE PURPOSE OF REMOVAL Article 14 Temporary custody Article 14 Detention 1.
-Where there are serious grounds to believe that there is a risk of absconding and where it would not be sufficient to apply less coercive measures, such as regular reporting to the authorities, the deposit of a financial guarantee, the handing over of documents, an obligation to stay at a designated place or other measures to prevent that risk, Member States shall keep under temporary custody a third-country national, who is or will be subject of a removal order or a return decision, 1.
-Member States shall keep in detention a third-country national, who is subject of return procedures, where this is necessary to prepare return and/or carry out the removal process unless other sufficient but less coercive measures can be applied in the concrete case.
-1. Where a judicial authority or competent body has serious grounds to believe that there is a risk of absconding, a proven threat to public order, public security or national security and where it would not be sufficient to apply less coercive measures, such as regular reporting to the authorities, the deposit of a financial guarantee, the handing over of documents, an obligation to stay at a designated place or other measures to prevent that risk, Member States may keep under temporary custody a third-country national, who is or will be subject of a return decision or a removal order.
-(AM 55) 1.
-Unless other sufficient but less coercive measures can be applied in the concrete case, Member States shall keep in detention a third-country national, who is subject of return procedures, when this is necessary to prepare return and/or carry out the removal process and - there are serious grounds to believe that there is a risk of absconding or - the third-country national concerned avoids or hampers the preparation of return or the removal process.
-Any detention shall be for as short a period as possible.
+Member States shall make available generalised information sheets explaining the main elements of the standard form in at least five of those languages, which are most frequently used or understood by illegal migrants entering this Member State.
+4. To decisions taken in accordance with paragraphs 1 and 2, Article 12 does not apply.
+The legal remedies shall be determined in accordance with national legislation.